OceanSprint/tesh/README.md

 ```
 ~~~

+### Linking multiple code blocks into a single shell session

 Besides marking a code block as testable, `tesh-session` is a unique identifier that allows for multiple code blocks to share the same session.

 ~~~